Simeto/CodeSharingPlatformUI/README.md

       - Can post code snippets.
       - Can like a snippet.
       - Can browse their personal snippets.
+      - Can edit their own data like password , nickname, first name, etc.
+      - Can add/edit an avatar.
+      - Can delete their own profile
     2.2 Admins
       - Can browse all snippets.
       - Delete inappropriate ones if needed.